• Menu

 Stand

-From a "down," the dog rises up and forward and kicks back feet out.
-From a "sit," the dog kicks their rear feet backwards.
-Front feet do not move in either case.
-A pop-up stand is acceptable where the dog’s front feet leave the ground, though they retain original placement upon landing.
-Can be completed at a distance, in motion, and at the handler's sides.
-"Stay" is implied; requires release or next cue.
+From a down, the dog rises up and forward and kicks their back feet out.
+From a sit, the dog kicks their rear feet backwards.
+The front feet do not move in either case.
+A pop-up stand is acceptable when the dog’s front feet leave the ground, though they retain their original placement upon landing.
+This can be completed at a distance, in motion, and at handler's sides.
+"Stay" is implied, and release or the next cue is required.

 Stay